 How does EcoVadis assess your company?

 It’s important to ensure that all documents submitted meet the EcoVadis document standards, i.e. they should be official, relevant and up to date.
-Also, bear in mind that external sources can contribute to your score in each sub-theme through the ‘360º Watch findings’.2 These can include reports by non-governmental organisations (NGOs), trade unions, local and national government bodies, and other third-party organisations.
+Also, bear in mind that external sources can contribute to your score in each sub-theme through the EcoVadis ‘360º Watch Findings’.[2]
+EcoVadis monitors a number of sources to gain a broader picture of your company’s sustainability management performance.
+These can include reports by non-governmental organisations (NGOs), trade unions, local and national government bodies, and other third-party organisations, as well as media reports and court cases.

 What do my EcoVadis results mean?